gary0/awd-wpbootstrap/readme.txt

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in WPBootstrap in the search form and press the 'Enter' key on your keyboard.
+2. Type in AWD-WPBootstrap in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Copyright ==

-WPBootstrap WordPress Theme, Copyright 2014-2015 WordPress.org
+AWD-WPBootstrap WordPress Theme, Copyright 2014-2015 WordPress.org
-WPBootstrap is distributed under the terms of the GNU GPL
+AWD-WPBootstrap is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by